mdn/content/files/en-us/web/api/view_transitions_api/using/index.md

 The existence of the second set of pseudo-elements allows separate view transition styling to be applied just to the `<figcaption>`.
 The different old and new view captures are handled separately from one another.

+> [!NOTE]
-> **Note:** The value of `view-transition-name` can be anything you want except for `none` — the `none` value specifically means that the element will not participate in a view transition.
+> The value of `view-transition-name` can be anything you want except for `none` — the `none` value specifically means that the element will not participate in a view transition.
 >
 > `view-transition-name` values must also be unique.
 If two rendered elements have the same `view-transition-name` at the same time, {{domxref("ViewTransition.ready")}} will reject and the transition will be skipped.